biphasic/biphasic/README.md

 ### 👋 Hello, I'm [Gregor Lenz](https://lenzgregor.com)!

-I'm a machine learning engineer currently working at [SynSense](https://synsense.ai/) with a PhD in neuromorphic engineering and a strong interest in open-source software.
-I try to build tools that are easy to use because we can all use a little less time debugging!
+I'm the CTO at [Neurobus](https://neurobus.space), where we develop neuromorphic solutions for space 🧠🚀!
+This a great application area as it combines the requirements of low power consumption, resiliance and scalability for our brain-inspired AI tech.
+I have a PhD in neuromorphic engineering from Sorbonne University and a strong interest in open-source software.
+I try to build tools that are easy to use, to help getting started with experiments faster!
 I work with event-based cameras, spiking neural networks and neuromorphic hardware and love to combine the three.

-I'm looking to collaborate on machine learning theory for spiking neural networks and feel free to ask my about tooling related to event-based computing, because I've authored libraries for [camera file parsing](https://github.com/open-neuromorphic/expelliarmus), [data wrangling](https://github.com/neuromorphs/tonic) and [SNN training](https://github.com/synsense/sinabs).

-It's easiest to reach me on SynSense's [Discord](https://discord.gg/V6FHBZURkg), but I'm also on [Twitter](twitter.com/gregorlenz) and [LinkedIn](https://www.linkedin.com/in/gregorlenz/).
+Neurobus is a young team of clever minds with European values at heart and we're going to grow quickly.
+If you're interested in learning more, please get in touch!
+You can reach me at gregor@neurobus.space, on Open Neuromorphic's [Discord](https://discord.gg/C9bzWgNmqk), on [Twitter](twitter.com/gregorlenz) and [LinkedIn](https://www.linkedin.com/in/gregorlenz/).